START WITH THE BASICS.

 • Did you include every material used to create the piece?

-Inaccurate information leads to lack of trust plus returns, and we don’t want either.
+Inaccurate information leads to lack of trust plus returns and we don’t want either.
 Imagine investing in a piece of original art worth thousands of dollars.
 You receive it, open the package and the information you read in the listing doesn’t reflect what you received… Yikes!
 Not cool…

 Be sure to represent your materials, hanging apparatus, size, etc., accurately.